|Legler Systems Company|||||CR System|||||Contact Us|||||Help|||||Home||||

 10. Enable payee number lookup by payee name when the "#" character is entered in the payee number field and then enter the payee's name when prompted.
 Both uppercase letters and lowercase letters are tested.
-When only one matching payee is found, the associated payee number automatically replaces the "#" character, so the user does not have to enter the payee number.
-This payee number lookup feature is done at any time where the Payee-Code prompt appears.
+When only one matching payee is found, the associated payee number automatically replaces the "#" character to eliminate the manual entry of the payee number.
+This payee number lookup feature is performed at any time where the Payee-Code prompt appears.
 This "#" feature is in addition to the standard payee number lookup by payee name initials (uppercase) in both a client-server (ASCII coding) and IBM mainframe (EBCDIC coding) environment.

 11. Auxiliary data input involves processing multiple check transactions (issued checks by the company or paid checks by the bank) in the import Transfer File (fixed length records) using procedure CR08 to edit and add them to the online database.
-These auxiliary check transactions were first entered into another computerized application that created the import Transfer File (fixed format) or imported from a variable length Text File (csv file format) which requires procedure CR09 or DB18 to create the import Transfer File.
+These auxiliary check transactions were first entered into another computerized application that created the import Transfer File (fixed format) or imported from a variable length Text File (csv file format) by procedure CR09 or DB18 to create the import Transfer File.

-12. Source cobol programs have been revised to reference a new copy member (SLP310) for the IBM AIX system call to execute the Unix chmod command, only when an output file is opened and the OPR-SYS-PARM field is set to "AIX".
+12. Cobol source programs have been revised to reference a new common Copy member (SLP310) for the IBM AIX system call to execute the Unix chmod command, when an output file is opened and the OPR-SYS-PARM field is set to "AIX".

-The online CRS software references three master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color codes (background color and foreground color), display of real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Message Window screen color codes (User Control Record) and (3) validate the Bank-ID code and other user definable codes, such as the Check-Status code, State Code and Location Code (Code Definition Records).
+The online CRS software references three master records in the Database Control System (required) to: (1) control basic system options and functions (Company Control Record), (2) verify User-ID and password and define the computer procedures the user can access plus other user options, such as the screen color codes (background color and foreground color), display real-time dashboards, show dollar sign ($) in all dollar amount fields and Help Message Window screen color codes (User Control Record) and (3) validate the Bank-ID code and other user definable codes, such as the Check-Status code, State Code and Location Code (Code Definition Records).